.github/pkgdown/extra.css

 Skip to contents

 This vignette will guide you through the post analysis of the results obtained from the HDAnalyzeR pipeline.
-The post analysis consists of two possible steps: pathway enrichment analysis and automated literature search.
 The pathway enrichment analysis is performed using the Gene Ontology, KEGG and Reactome databases from clusterProfiler and ReactomePA packages respectively.
-The automated literature search is performed using the the PubMed database.

 If you want to learn more about ORA and GSEA, please refer to the following publications: